 They’ll also need access to wide-open spaces and warm, enclosed shelters.
 However, this breed is known for its relatively quick and easy birthing, making it one of the hardiest breeds for ranchers.

-Join the United Suffolk Sheep Association (USSA) when you acquire these sheep to get more info.
+Join the United Suffolk Sheep Association (USSA) when you acquire this breed to get more info.